theiagen/tbp-parser/docs/outputs/laboratorian.md

 | source | The source of the mutation information (WHO v2 catalogue, tbdb, etc.) | TBProfiler `"annotation.source"` field |
 | tbdb_comment | Any comments from TBProfiler about the mutation | TBProfiler `"annotation.comment"` field |

-Because of how a particular mutation may contribute resistance to different drugs at the same time, each mutation is listed multiple times, once for each antimicrobial drug that could be affected.
+Because of how a particular mutation may contribute resistance to different drugs at the same time, each mutation may be listed multiple times, once for each antimicrobial drug that could be impacted.

 Any genes that do _not_ have any mutations are also included in the laboratorian report with NA or WT in the appropriate field.
-This results in a report with many rows and rows with very similar values.

 ## Customizing column names

-To overwrite any of the column names, please use the following format in a configuration file or use the command-line parameter `--find_and_replace`:
+To overwrite any of the output column names or text in the laboratorian report, please use the following format in a [configuration file](../inputs.md#configuration-file) or use the command-line parameter `--find_and_replace`:

 ```yaml
 FIND_AND_REPLACE: